AhmedMoee/BabylonChatbot/README.md

 Using the OpenAI API, this is a chat bot trained to assist with Babylon Micro-Farms primary product, the Galleri Micro-Farm.
 It includes additional features such as adjusting to your devices light/dark mode settings and supporting various screen sizes ranging from a laptop to a phone.

 ## To Use
-### To Install (do they mean from git as dev mode?
-I think so)
+### To Install
 Download the code from the GitHub repository
 Open it within your IDE of choice

 ### Required downloads
 You will need to ensure you have various packages downloaded onto your computer before running.
-Run the following commands: npm install react npm install openai npm install -D tailwindcss postcss autoprefixer
+Run the following commands:
+* npm install react
+* npm install openai
+* npm install -D tailwindcss postcss autoprefixer

 ### To Run
-Open your terminal, navigate to the project directory ‘cd BabylonChatbot’ Run the command ‘npm install’ to install the required dependencies Once complete, you can run the command ‘npm run dev’ to set up the site for the application Open your browser and navigate to the site where the chatbot is hosted Interact with the chatbot on the site
+* Open your terminal, navigate to the project directory ‘cd BabylonChatbot’
+* Run the command ‘npm install’ to install the required dependencies
+* Once complete, you can run the command ‘npm run dev’ to set up the site for the application
+* Open your browser and navigate to the site where the chatbot is hosted
+* Interact with the chatbot on the site

 ### Needed Environment Variables (.env file included in .gitignore)
-VITE_OPENAI_API_KEY
+* VITE_OPENAI_API_KEY
-VITE_ASSISTANT_ID *if you are creating your assistant within the code, this is not necessary
+* VITE_ASSISTANT_ID *if you are creating your assistant within the code, this is not necessary

 ### External Setup needed
 Creating an OpenAI account and setting up an assistant (not necessary if assistant ID is provided)